canh25xp/GraduationThesis/OUTLINES.md

 MEMT then learns the weights to score the features and uses the trained weights to find the highest-scoring candidate sentence via beam search during inference.
 MEMT was originally designed for combining machine translation models, but Susanto et al. (2014) have demonstrated that MEMT can effectively combine GEC models as well.
-In GecWeb, I use MEMT's original code6 and train the ensemble model for all possible base system configurations
+In GecWeb, I use MEMT's original code6 and train the ensemble model for all possible base system configurations.

 ## Summary